 - Projects that win first place at the state level will not be eligible to compete in school, county, regional or state fairs in subsequent years.

-- Student copies of score cards will be provided to school fair coordinators ONLY.
+- At the state level, student copies of score cards will be provided to county fair coordinators ONLY.
 State fair officials will not release score cards directly to students or parents.

 - Due to potential conflicts, immediate relatives (parents, grandparents, siblings, guardians, etc.) of fair participants are not eligible to serve as judges.
 Failure to disclose such a conflict to fair officials may result in disqualification of the project and may disqualify the judge from participating in future events.